 It’s week two of this budget laundry makeover.
 So far we have really cleared out the clutter and painted.

-If you want to see the ugly before pics and learn a little more about the challenge click below.
+If you want to skip ahead or see the ugly before pics and learn a little more about the challenge click below.

 Laundry Room Cleaning and Painting